Rules & Regulations

 - 1st Premium - orange ribbon; top 5% approximately

 - 2nd Premium - red ribbon; next 35% approximately

 - 3rd Premium - white ribbon; next 50% approximately

 - No Premium - 10% approximately

-Premiums will not be awarded to foals with white on legs, feet or body; which are unsound; which are of very poor quality or in very bad condition; or which have a serious fault.
+Premiums will not be awarded to foals which are unsound; or which have a serious fault.
+Some white is permissible.
+Please refer to the KFPS website.
 However, all foals qualifying on the basis of their lineage will be entered in the Foal Book.

-22.214.171.124.
-Premiums to Other Horses- In Categories 3-7 and 12-13, the following results may be attained: First Premium, second Premium, third premium or no premium.
-Mares may be denied admission to the studbook and geldings may be denied admission to the Gelding Book if they do not meet minimum standards.
+188.8.131.52.
+Premiums to Other Horses- In Categories 1-7 and 12-13 and 15-16, the following results may be attained: First Premium, second Premium, third premium or no premium.
+Adult mares may be denied admission to the studbook and geldings may be denied admission to the Gelding Book if they do not meet minimum standards.
 The results in each of these categories will be recorded on each horse's registration certificate.